History of compiler construction: Optimizing compilers

 Compiler optimization is the process of improving the quality of object code without changing the results it produces.

 The developers of the first FORTRAN compiler aimed to generate code that was better than the average hand-coded assembler, so that customers would actually use their product.
 In one of the first real compilers, they often succeeded.

 Later compilers, like IBM's Fortran IV compiler, placed more priority on good diagnostics and executing more quickly, at the expense of object code optimization.
 It wasn't until the IBM System/360 series that IBM provided two separate compilers—a fast-executing code checker, and a slower, optimizing one.

 Frances E. Allen, working alone and jointly with John Cocke, introduced many of the concepts for optimization.
 Allen's 1966 paper, Program Optimization, introduced the use of graph data structures to encode program content for optimization.
 Her 1970 papers, Control Flow Analysis and A Basis for Program Optimization established intervals as the context for efficient and effective data flow analysis and optimization.
 Her 1971 paper with Cocke, A Catalogue of Optimizing Transformations, provided the first description and systematization of optimizing transformations.
 Her 1973 and 1974 papers on interprocedural data flow analysis extended the analysis to whole programs.
 Her 1976 paper with Cocke describes one of the two main analysis strategies used in optimizing compilers today.

 Allen developed and implemented her methods as part of compilers for the IBM 7030 Stretch-Harvest and the experimental Advanced Computing System.
 This work established the feasibility and structure of modern machine- and language-independent optimizers.
 She went on to establish and lead the PTRAN project on the automatic parallel execution of FORTRAN programs.
 Her PTRAN team developed new parallelism detection schemes and created the concept of the program dependence graph, the primary structuring method used by most parallelizing compilers.

 Programming Languages and their Compilers by John Cocke and Jacob T. Schwartz, published early in 1970, devoted more than 200 pages to optimization algorithms.
 It included many of the now familiar techniques such as redundant code elimination and strength reduction.

+In 1972, Gary A. Kildall introduced the theory of data-flow analysis used today in optimizing compilers (sometimes known as Kildall's method).